Is 3000K or 4000K Better for a Kitchen: A Comprehensive Guide

 Factors to Consider When Choosing a Color Temperature

-When choosing a color temperature for your kitchen, there are several factors to consider:
+When selecting a color temperature for your kitchen there are several things to think about:

 1. Kitchen style